 is referred to as the inc-Mielke model.
 The incompressibility constraint allows a parametrization of the energy and stresses in two independent principal stretches and thus the neural network models were trained on states $[F_{11},F_{22}] \in [0.5:0.075:2]^2$, leading to 441 data points, with $a=10$ and $F_{33}$ following from incompressibility.
 The training procedure was the same as for the classical models.

-This time only the inc-CSSV-NN and the reduced inc-CSSV-NN are able to reproduce the material model perfectly, cf. Fig.~\ref{fig_mielke} and Tab.~\ref{tab:mses_classical}.
+This time, only the inc-CSSV-NN and the reduced inc-CSSV-NN are able to reproduce the material model perfectly, cf. Fig.~\ref{fig_mielke} and Tab.~\ref{tab:mses_classical}.
 Their lowest mean squared errors are 9.73e-05 for the inc-CSSV-NN and 6.63e-05 for the reduced version.
 In contrast, the lowest mean squared error achieved by the inc-Ball NNs (6.95e-03) is 71 times higher than the lowest inc-CSSV-NN error and 104 times higher than the lowest reduced inc-CSSV-NN error.
 The inc-Ball NN is, e.g., not able to predict the stress component $P_{11}$ for compressive strains in $11$-direction while stretched in $22$-direction, see Fig.~\ref{fig_mielke} right, or decreasing stresses in the pure shear case ($\lambda_2 = 1$, Fig.~\ref{fig_mielke} middle and right) accurately.
 This behavior is expected from the respective polyconvexity criterion.
-The inc-UInvar NN produces even worse results (lowest mean squared error 7.44e-02) and shows only a smooth, but far off approximation of the stresses (Fig.~\ref{fig_mielke}).
+The inc-UInvar NN performs even worse (lowest mean squared error 7.44e-02) and shows only a smooth, but far off approximation of the stresses (Fig.~\ref{fig_mielke}).
 The details of the material behavior prescribed by Eq.~\eqref{eq:mielke_approx} are not captured.

-Finally, it can be concluded from this example that the expressivity of the inc-Ball NN is indeed limited indicating that Ball's polyconvexity criterion is not necessary in the incompressible case.
-In contrast, the reduced inc-CSSV-NN approximated all incompressible energies perfectly, what does not contradict the ?-marked relation in Fig.~\ref{fig_crit_overview} regarding the necessity of the reduced criterion based on the elementary symmetric polynomials of the signed singular values in the incompressible case.
+Finally, it can be concluded from this example that the expressivity of the inc-Ball NN is indeed limited.
+This indicates that the improved version of Ball's polyconvexity criterion and thus also Ball's original criterion is not necessary in the incompressible case.
+In contrast, the reduced inc-CSSV-NN approximated all incompressible energies perfectly.
+It hence does not contradict the ?-marked relation in Fig.~\ref{fig_crit_overview} regarding the necessity of the reduced criterion based on the elementary symmetric polynomials of the signed singular values in the incompressible case.
 However, further mathematical investigations are required and rigorous proofs of these statements remain an open challenge.